 Output 2: National capacities for policy innovation in Thailand accelerated

 The Thailand Policy Lab will build the skills and knowledge of policy makers and civil service through structured and tailored made trainings that focus on human centered design approaches and the application of innovative tools in public service delivery and policy formulation.
 Structured training will move beyond ad hoc training or knowledge sharing to fostering an agile, iterative, and co-creative mindset.
 Training courses, for example, will integrate design methods into accredited civil service training modules and leadership initiatives as well as identifying champions.

+The second Output is a wider engagement that aims to build the capacities of a larger cohort of policymakers and government officials on the innovative approaches that the Thailand Policy Lab is exploring and experimenting with in the first Output.
+Unlike the first Output, this capacity building Output primarily focuses on the transferable skills and competency of individuals (policymakers, government official and stakeholders) that can be applied in any policy area or organisation to create more efficient and effective policies.
+The longer-term impact is a creation of a critical mass of innovative change agents who would usher in a new culture of policymaking – one that is more systematic, anticipatory, human-centric and leaves no one behind.

 Pillar 3: Learning Community of Innovators